Macro Calculator for Weight Loss: Precise Targets for Your Fitness Journey

 Using our tool is simple, fast, and secure.
 Follow these steps to get your results in seconds:

-• The Climate Factor: Don’t overlook the “Climate” setting.
-In my experience, extreme heat or cold can increase your caloric burn by 5-10% due to thermoregulation—our tool is one of the few that actually accounts for this.
+- Don’t skip the climate setting.
+Extreme heat or cold can shift your caloric burn by 5–10% due to thermoregulation — one of the few factors most calculators ignore entirely.

 The Mathematics of Metabolism: Our Scientific Formula